squid-cache/squid-cache.github.io/docs/Features/Tproxy4.md

     net.ipv4.conf.all.rp_filter = 0
     net.ipv4.conf.eth0.rp_filter = 0

-  - :warning:
+> :warning:
     your OS also may require the keyword **set** before each of those sysctl.conf lines.

-  - :warning:
+> :warning:
     since we are removing the RP filter on 'default' and 'all' sysctl you may want to set it to 1 or 2 individually on all devices **not** using TPROXY.

 ### Some routing problems to be aware of

-  - :warning:
+> :warning:
     Systems with strict localhost interface security boundaries require each interface to have a separate "table" entry for looking up packets via that device.

-      - :x:
+> :x:
     in this situation the tables often cannot use the same number.
     When experimenting finding out how to erase the route table is useful.

+> :information_source:
-      - **eth0** is shown above, change to match your TPROXY interface(s).
+    **eth0** is shown above, change to match your TPROXY interface(s).

-  - :x:
+> :x:
     the particular device needed differs between OS. eth0 seems to be the least troublesome.
 Although **dev lo** may be the only one that works.

-  - :warning:
+> :warning:
     your OS may require the keyword **set** before each sysctl.conf line.